-One of the most awe inspiring creations of mankind in India are the rock cut cave temples in Aurangabad which are collectively referred to as Ajanta Caves.
+One of the most awe-inspiring creations of mankind in India is the rock-cut cave temples in Aurangabad which are collectively referred to as Ajanta Caves.
 Inscribed as World Heritage Site by UNESCO, Ajanta Caves hold immense cultural significance.
-In total there are 30 Caves where you could see various paintings and sculptures carved out of rock.
+In total, there are 30 Caves where you can see various paintings and sculptures carved out of rock.

 Ranthambore National Park, Rajasthan

-Embark on the trail of tiger in Ranthambore National Park famous for spotting the elusive cat.
-Named after the eponymous fortress inside the park, this sanctuary used to be the hunting grounds of the erstwhile maharajas of Jaipur and its royal association is evident in pictorial ruins sprinkled across the park.
-The park is home to several animal and bird species including tigers, leopard, hyenas and antelopes.
+Embark on the trail of a tiger in Ranthambore National Park, famous for spotting the elusive cat.
+Named after the eponymous fortress inside the park, this sanctuary used to be the hunting grounds of the erstwhile maharajas of Jaipur.
+Its royal association is evident in pictorial ruins sprinkled across the park.
+The park is home to several animal and bird species, including tigers, leopards, hyenas, and antelopes.

 Amber Fort, Jaipur

-One of the most popular attractions of Jaipur, Amber Fort is known for its massive ramparts, chains and series of walls and imposing gates.
-The fort houses several palaces, halls of audiences and a temple dedicated to goddess Kali.
-The palace used to be the official residence of Maharaja of Jaipur before it was moved to City Palace in Jaipur.
+One of the most popular attractions of Jaipur, Amber Fort, is known for its massive ramparts, chains, and series of walls and imposing gates.
+The fort houses several palaces, halls of audiences, and a temple dedicated to the goddess Kali.
+The palace was the official residence of the Maharaja of Jaipur before it was moved to City Palace in Jaipur.

 Mehrangarh Fort, Jodhpur

-Perched atop a hillock overlooking the city, Mehrangarh Fort is one of the largest fortresses in world.
-Housing various palaces, ruins, living structures and a well stocked museum, Mehrangarh is one of the most popular attractions in Jodhpur.
+Perched atop a hillock overlooking the city, Mehrangarh Fort is one of the largest fortresses in the world.
+Housing various palaces, ruins, living structures, and a well-stocked museum, Mehrangarh is one of the most popular attractions in Jodhpur.
 The fort is also famous for its 7 intricately carved gates built by various maharajas to commemorate their victories over their enemies.

-The famous ghost town located near Agra, Fatehpur Sikri is a recognized UNESCO World Heritage Site.
+The famous ghost town near Agra, Fatehpur Sikri, is a recognized UNESCO World Heritage Site.
 Built by the Mughal Emperor Akbar, this sprawling city was soon abandoned due to scarcity of water.
 The city was built to honor the saint Sheikh Salim Chisti who had blessed Akbar and foretold the birth of his son.
-It was the first planned city of the Mughals and also the first one designed in Mughal architecture, an amalgamation of Indian architecture, Persian and Islamic architecture.
+It was the first planned city of the Mughals and the first one designed in Mughal architecture, an amalgamation of Indian and Persian, and Islamic architecture.